Overv/VulkanTutorial/en/11_Compute_Shader.md

 }
 ```

-The two flags `VK_IMAGE_USAGE_SAMPLED_BIT` and `VK_IMAGE_USAGE_STORAGE_BIT` set with `bufferInfo.usage` tell the implementation that we want to use this image for two different scenarios: as an image sampled in the fragment shader and as a storage image in the computer shader;
+The two flags `VK_IMAGE_USAGE_SAMPLED_BIT` and `VK_IMAGE_USAGE_STORAGE_BIT` set with `imageInfo.usage` tell the implementation that we want to use this image for two different scenarios: as an image sampled in the fragment shader and as a storage image in the computer shader;

 The GLSL shader declaration for storage image looks similar to sampled images used e.g. in the fragment shader: